asengupta/avishek.net/_posts/2023-02-04-every-engineer-is-an-accountant.md

 ![All Options Returns](/assets/images/value-realisation-of-all-options.png)

+## The value of software

+There is no consensus on how value of engineering practices should be articulated.
+In this scenario, the easiest way to quantify software value is to turn to Financial Valuation techniques as well.
+Ultimately, the value of any asset is determined by the amount of money that the market wants to pay for it.
+Let's take a simple example: suppose the company which owns/builds a piece of software is being acquired.
+Its assets need to be valued as part of the acquisition valuation; these are both tangible and intangible assets.
+These intangible assets include this software.
+The question is: how is this valuation done?

+### Cost Approach
+The cost approach, based on the principle of replacement, determines the value of software by considering the expected cost of replacing it with a similar one.
+There are two types of costs involved: reproduction costs and replacement costs.
+Reproduction costs evaluate the cost of creating an exact copy of the software, while replacement costs measure the cost of recreating the software's functionality.
+This method is often used for valuing internal-use software.

+### Trended Historical Cost Method
+The trended historical cost method calculates the actual historical development costs, such as programmer personnel costs and associated expenses, such as payroll taxes, overhead, and profit.
+These costs are then adjusted for inflation to reflect the current valuation date.
+However, implementing this method can be challenging, as historical records of development costs may be missing or mixed with those of operations and maintenance.

+### Market Approach
+The market approach values software by comparing it to similar packages and taking into account any variations.
+One issue with this method is the lack of comparable transactions, especially when dealing with internal-use software designed to specific standards.
+More data is available for transactions related to software development companies' shares compared to software.

+### Income Approach
+The income approach values software based on its future earnings, cash flows, or cost savings.
+The discounted cash flow method calculates the worth of software as the present value of its future net cash flows, taking into account expected revenues and expenses.
+The cash flows are estimated for the remaining life of the software, and a discount rate that considers general economic, product, and industry risks is calculated.
+If the software had to be licensed from a third party, its value is determined based on published license prices for similar software found in intellectual property databases and other sources.

 ## Articulating Value: Pair Programming

 Pair programming effectiveness seems to be a mixed bag, based on a survey of multiple studies in the paper [The effectiveness of pair programming: A meta-analysis](https://www.researchgate.net/publication/222408325_The_effectiveness_of_pair_programming_A_meta-analysis).